nmadd/AC3.3/lessons/react/projects/good-burger/README.md

 ## Good Burger App
-We'll be building a website for a restaurant (we'll be using data from the classic movie Good Burger, but feel free to customize your app however you'd like).
+We'll be building a website for a restaurant (we'll be using data from the CLASSIC movie Good Burger, but feel free to customize your app however you'd like).

 When finished , the app should look something like this (note: the below app has not been styled):